Most people don’t struggle on hikes because they’re “out of shape.”

 • Reduce injury risk

-Whether you’re preparing for a day hike, national park adventure, or multi-day backpacking trip, this guide will walk you through exactly how to train for a hike safely and effectively.
+Whether you’re preparing for a day hike, national park trip, or multi-day backpacking trip, this guide gives you a clear, structured approach.

 Why Most People Struggle on Hikes (Even If They’re “Fit”)